Neurodiversity: An Explainer

 This theory has two sides:

 On the one hand, it's a socio-political theory.
-It overlaps with the disability movement.
-What's regarded as "normal" is a social construct.
-For example, "dyslexia" only became an issue when everyone was expected to be able to read and write.
+It overlaps with the disability movement which regarded as "normal" is a social construct.
+For example, “dyslexia” only became an issue when everyone was expected to be able to read and write.
 Historically, this is a new situation!
 It was a specialist knowledge not so long ago.

 On the other hand, the theory of neurodiversity is an evolutionary biological hypothesis.
 There are advantages for the population as a whole if some people have certain sensory and cognitive characteristics that deviate from the average.